big2167-sketch/injury-risk-app/README.md

 - Interactive risk estimator

 ## Dataset
-The app uses NFL Big Data Bowl tracking data.
+The app uses NFL Big Data Bowl tracking data (2022).
 A sample of the tracking data is stored in the `data` folder.

 ## Methodology
 1. Remove football tracking rows